chrisbobbe/jekyll-theme-prologue/README.md

 - `icon` (optional; see [Font Awesome](http://fontawesome.io/icons/) for icon codes)
 - `auto-header` (optional; "use-title" is default, "none" for no header, or custom header text in section headings)

-To set the banner image, replace `assets/images/banner.jpg` with another image with the same filename.
+To set the banner image, overwrite `assets/images/banner.jpg`.
 Same for `avatar.jpg`.

 # Jekyll and the single-page view